veit/python-basics-tutorial/docs/save-data/filesystem.rst

 so on.
 Because of these differences, files have different path names on different operating systems.
 A file named :samp:`{C:\\DATA\\MYFILE}` on Windows could be :samp:`{/DATA/MYFILE}` on Linux and macOS.
-Python provides functions and constants that allow you to perform common pathname manipulations without having to worry about such syntactical details.
+Python provides functions and variables that allow you to perform common pathname manipulations without having to worry about such syntactical details.
 With a little care, you can write your Python programs to run correctly regardless of the underlying file system.